inner-product/etsy-essential-scala-dec-2021/day-2.md

 ## Recursion in Structural Recursion

-When the data is recursive the method is also recursive.
+When the data is recursive the method is also recursive on that data.

 ## Scala Language